vchiapaikeo/tweet_ingestion/README.md

 ## Overview

-Tweet Ingestion application designed to efficiently ingest a high volume of tweets and perform processing which includes:
+Tweet Ingestion application designed to efficiently ingest a high volume of tweets and perform processing which includes the following:

 - Produce a file that groups words from tweets and counts their frequency.
 Example output is as follows:
 ```